 Find the video interview just below:

 From his names, we can guess his Spanish and Italian origins.
 Lorenzo is a multilingual passionate about sports: journalism by vocation and events by worship are his two legs.
 He is the international gentleman of Padel Magazine.
-You will often see it on the various international competitions, but also on the major French events. @eyeofpadel on Instagram to see his best photos of padel !
+You will often see him at various international competitions, but also at major French events. @eyeofpadel on Instagram to see his best padel photos!